-The ability to mitigate risks and potential cyberattacks needs to be a key corporate objective for any company in any industry.
+The ability to mitigate cyber risks and potential cyberattacks needs to be a key corporate objective for any company in any industry.
 Having the right cyber risk data is essential to this effort.
 With this insight, you can better measure your security posture and take appropriate actions to improve that posture.

 But what data should you trust and rely on?
-Let’s take a look at the most important cyber risk data points your business should be collecting and analyzing, and how you can use that data to make your cybersecurity business case.
+Let’s take a look at the most important cyber risk data points your business should be collecting and analyzing, and how you can use that cybersecurity data to make your business case.

 Tying Cyber Risk Data to Business Performance

 The best data is automated and observed from an external point of view.
 External analysis can provide an objective and comprehensive view of your security program.
 Using this data, you’ll get a better sense of your overall security performance based on past exposures and actionable intelligence to improve security.
-Automation is key because it eliminates the human element that can slow down the security assessment process and allow hidden risks to fly under the radar.
+Automation is key because it eliminates the human element that can slow down the cyber security assessment process and allow hidden risks to fly under the radar.

 But there are real business benefits to be had as well.
 Indeed, there are two ways cyber risk data can have a direct impact on your organization’s bottom line: